 As dengue cases are on the rise in Singapore, keep your family safe from pesky mosquitoes with these easy steps.

 Those small little mozzies that we find a nuisance are causing a major dengue outbreak in Singapore.
 Yep, we’re talking about the Aedes mosquito – the black and white striped insect that transmits the dengue virus.
-This year is already looking a lot worse than ever before (thanks, Covid-19), but don’t forget the importance of protecting your home from mosquitoes.
+We may have kept the Covid-19 cases under control but let’s not forget the importance of protecting our homes from mosquitoes.
 Before we talk about how to prevent dengue infections in your family, here are some stats.

 These mozzies can do some serious damage to our bodies if we’re not careful.
 Be sure to look out for typical dengue symptoms: